Welcome to Counseling Psychology

 Phone: (202) 336-5979 / E-mail: firstname.lastname@example.org

 The core faculty members have interesting and diverse research and applied interests.
-Even so, a common thread runs through the research programs, namely, "college students."
-College student development, adjustment, and well-being is a unifying theme and distinguishing focus of the CPSY program at Purdue.
-For example, the faculty have active, programmatic lines of research in romantic attachment, grief and bereavement issues, and multicultural issues.
+Even so, a common thread runs through the research programs, namely, college student development, adjustment, and well-being.
+The faculty have active, programmatic research lines in romantic/counseling attachment, grief and bereavement issues, multicultural issues, and career development.

 Again ...
 WELCOME.
 We hope you find our website to be of interest.
 Be sure to check out the "mission and research, practice, ethics, and multicultural goals."
 We hope you consider applying to our program and joining our Boilermaker family, especially if you are interested in working with college students.
 Thanks and Boiler Up!